5 min read

 npm run scan-deps

-Here's what a typical scan report looks like when you check npm vulnerabilities:
+Here is what a typical scan report looks like:

 Scanning 8 dependencies...